-90% of time will be spent delivering direct and indirect student services as outlined by the ADE: individual and group counseling, classroom guidance, referring students for other services, consulting with parents/teachers/stakeholders, participating as a collaborative member of a student support team, and providing other help directly to a student or on behalf of a student to help that student achieve better academic, behavioral, attendance, career, or emotional performance; counselors will begin building an online bank of videos to deliver services in a virtual environment 10% of time will be spent delivering administrative activities such as assisting with preparation work for standardized testing.
+90% of time will be spent delivering direct and indirect student services as outlined by the ADE: individual and group counseling, classroom guidance, referring students for other services, consulting with parents/teachers/stakeholders, participating as a collaborative member of a student support team, and providing other help directly to a student or on behalf of a student to help that student achieve better academic, behavioral, attendance, career, or emotional performance.
+10% of time will be spent delivering administrative activities such as assisting with preparation work for standardized testing.